!PAUS3: Biography

-THEE PAUSE is originally from Philadelphia, Pennsylvania and currently based in the New York City area.
-He has been previously selected by MTV & 495 Productions with other DJs to perform internationally for thousands.
-Having been selected to perform with and remix multiple platinum selling artists, he has been featured as a guest curator for Trance Mix.
+THEE PAUSE is originally from Philadelphia, Pennsylvania, and is currently based in the New York City area.
+He has been previously selected by MTV and 495 Productions with other DJs to perform internationally for thousands.
+Having been selected to perform with and remix multiple platinum-selling artists, he has been featured as a guest curator for Trance Mix.
 He has been featured, interviewed or reviewed by Spin (France), Scotch & Murder Monthly, More Than Disco, Hot Biscuits, The Atlantic Monthly, Trip Hop Daily, Creme de le Creme, reverb, Music Under Fire, and Fahrenheit, and has multiple top-charting tracks and remixes on The Hype Machine and Beatport.
 THEE PAUSE was selected in February 2012 as a featured DJ for W Hotels Worldwide and a commissioned mix was made available exclusively on W Hotels Worldwide by Starwood Hotels and Resorts iPhone application.

 Collaborations

 Take Remedy

 Take Remedy was a new collective on the New York City scene featuring Alice Love, THEE PAUSE, and Billy 'Vapor Eyes'.
 They have been described as a "combination of the alternative organic sound meets digital chaos".
-THEE PAUSE is bassist, programmer and provides back-up vocals.
+THE PAUSE is a bassist, and programmer and provides backup vocals.
 Lead vocals are provided by Alice Love.
-Billy Vapor Eyes plays drums, keyboards and rhythm guitars.
+Billy Vapor Eyes plays drums, keyboards, and rhythm guitars.

-Their debut EP Hello successfully charted on two individual Hype Machine Top 100 singles charts without major label promotion, EyeView and Lines unusual for a new band with a debut EP.
+Their debut EP Hello successfully charted on two individual Hype Machine Top 100 singles charts without major label promotion, EyeView, and Lines, unusual for a new band with a debut EP.